 - Using a sharp knife cut light diagonal slits through the pastry.
 This allows steam to escape and enhances the look of the finished bake.

-- If not baking straight away, wrap the entire tray and sausage plait in cling film and store in the fridge – ideally it should be baked within 24 hours.
+- If not baking straight away, wrap the entire tray and sausage plait in cling film and store in the fridge.
+For best results, bake within 24 hours.

-- If baking straight away, place the baking tray in the middle of the hot oven and bake for 40-45 minutes.
-The sausage plait should be a deep golden colour and any juices should run clear – if in any doubt slice a portion off of the end and check.
-There should be no pinkness to the sausage meat – if there is pop back into the oven for 15 minutes and reduce the heat by 20C.
+- When baking immediately, place the baking tray in the middle of a hot, preheated oven and bake for 40-45 minutes.
+The sausage plait should be a deep golden colour and any juices must run clear.
+If there is any doubt slice a portion of the plait off of the end and check.
+There should be absolutely no pinkness to the sausage meat, if there is pop back into the oven for 15 minutes and reduce the heat by 20C.

-- Once baked remove the Red Onion Sausage Plait from the oven and leave to cool slightly on the tray.
+- As soon as Red Onion Sausage Plait is baked, remove from the oven and leave to cool slightly on the tray.

 To serve, allow the Red Onion Sausage Plait to cool for at least 15 minutes, longer if possible.
-Slice into portions and serve with salad, new potatoes, or for ease potato wedges.
+Slice into portions and serve with salad, or my Crunchy Homemade Coleslaw, new potatoes, or for ease potato wedges.
+Serving with my Tangy Lemon Potato Salad also compliments the sausage plait well.

 Delighfully savoury and full of texture, slices of this Red Onion Sausage Plait also make a welcome change to packed lunches!